AdobeDocs/target.pt-BR/help/c-target/c-visitor-profile/working-with-customer-attributes.md

 * Adobe does not guarantee that 100% of customer attribute (visitor profile) data from CRM databases will be onboarded to the [!DNL Experience Cloud] and, thus, be available for use for targeting in [!DNL Target].
 Em nosso design atual, existe a possibilidade de que uma pequena porcentagem de dados não seja incorporada.
 * The lifetime of customer attributes data imported from the [!DNL Experience Cloud] to [!DNL Target] depends on the lifetime of the visitor profile, which is 14 days by default.
 Para obter mais informações, consulte  [Duração do perfil do visitante](../../c-target/c-visitor-profile/visitor-profile-lifetime.md#concept_D9F21B416F1F49159F03036BA2DD54FD)
-* If the `vst.*` parameters are the only thing identifying the visitor, the existing "authenticated" profile will not be fetched as long as `authState` is UNAUTHENTICATED (0).
+* If the `vst.*` parameters are the only thing identifying the visitor, the existing &quot;authenticated&quot; profile will not be fetched as long as `authState` is UNAUTHENTICATED (0).
 O perfil será exibido apenas se `authState` for alterado para NÃO AUTENTICADO (1).

-   For example, if the `vst.myDataSource.id` parameter is used to identify the visitor (where `myDataSource` is the data source alias) and there is no MCID or third-party ID, using the parameter `vst.myDataSource.authState=0` won't fetch the profile that might have been created through a Customer Attributes import.
+   For example, if the `vst.myDataSource.id` parameter is used to identify the visitor (where `myDataSource` is the data source alias) and there is no MCID or third-party ID, using the parameter `vst.myDataSource.authState=0` won&#39;t fetch the profile that might have been created through a Customer Attributes import.
 Se o comportamento desejado for buscar o perfil autenticado, o `vst.myDataSource.authState` precisa ter o valor de 1 (AUTENTICADO).

 * Não é possível enviar os seguintes caracteres em `mbox3rdPartyID`: sinal de adição (+) e barra invertida (/).